productiveio/declarative-pdf/docs/template.md

 The `<physical-page>` element can have a `select` attribute, which specifies the pages that the content should be displayed on.
 The `select` attribute can have the following values:

-- `first`: displays the content on the first page of the PDF document
+- `first`: displays the content on the first page of `<document-page>` (even if it's not the first page of the PDF document)
-- `last`: displays the content on the last page of the PDF document
+- `last`: displays the content on the last page of `<document-page>` (even if it's not the last page of the PDF document)
-- `even`: displays the content on even-numbered pages of the PDF document
+- `even`: displays the content on even-numbered pages of the PDF document (respecting the numbering across all `<document-page>` elements)
-- `odd`: displays the content on odd-numbered pages of the PDF document
+- `odd`: displays the content on odd-numbered pages of the PDF document (respecting the numbering across all `<document-page>` elements)

-If the `select` attribute is not present or if it has an invalid value, the content of the `<physical-page>` element will be treated as the default content for all pages.
+If the `select` attribute is not present or if it has an invalid value, it will be treated as `default`.

 If multiple `<physical-page>` elements are present, the content of the element, applicable for that page, with the highest priority will be displayed.
 The priority is as follows: